DRF Grantmaking - What We Fund

 The Disability Rights Fund (DRF) seeks to strengthen the participation of Disabled Persons’ Organizations (DPOs) in the advancement of the United Nations Convention on the Rights of Persons with Disabilities (CRPD) at country level in Africa, Asia, Latin America and the Caribbean, the Middle East, the Pacific Islands, and Eastern Europe.

-The 2013 “Advancing Rights for All” grant cycle consists of two grantmaking rounds:
+The 2014 “Our Voices.
+Our Rights.
+Our Future” grant cycle consists of two grantmaking rounds:

-Explanation of the Letter of Interest process follows:
+Explanation of the Request for Proposals process follows:

 The Small Grants funding stream helps organizations to build a broader movement to advance the CRPD at state and local levels.
 Organizations can use funds from DRF to broaden or diversify their membership, strengthen their capacity with respect to the CRPD, participate more actively in decision-making processes, or address specific articles of the CRPD.
 While DRF welcomes applications from any disabled persons’ organizations (DPOs), we encourage grassroots, emergent and more marginalized groups to apply.
 Small Grants are one-year grants ranging between USD 5,000-20,000 which support activities under the following priority areas:

-The Mid-Level Coalition funding stream supports civil society coalitions to ensure that national legislation and policy addressing the rights of persons with disabilities is implemented at more local levels.
+The Mid-Level Coalition funding stream supports civil society coalitions at sub-national levels, to ensure that national legislation and policy addressing the rights of persons with disabilities is implemented at more local levels.
 Mid-Level Coalition grants enable grantees to collaborate at state (in a federal system), provincial, regional, or district levels.
 Applicants from Pacific Island countries only may apply for funding as groups of DPOs from different countries who are working together regionally.
-Mid-Level Coalition grants are two-year grants ranging between USD 30,000 – 40,000 per year for 2 years (USD 60,000 – 80,000 over the course of 2 years) and must be conceived and led by a DPO.
+Mid-Level Coalition grants are two-year grants ranging between USD 30,000 – 40,000 per year for two years (USD 60,000 – 80,000 over the course of two years) and must be conceived and led by a DPO.
 These grants support activities under the following priority areas:

-Development of a State (or regional, provincial or district) platform or in the case of PICs, cross-island platform, to work on:
+Development of a State (or regional, provincial or district) platform to work on:

-- In Pacific Island countries only: Ratification of the CRPD and/or the Optional Protocol (where not ratified)
+3. (Pacific Island Countries only) Ratification Campaigns of the CRPD and/or Optional Protocol

 The National Coalition funding stream supports advancement of the CRPD at national levels through lobbying for legislative changes (including but not limited to CRPD ratification), monitoring and reporting on implementation of the CRPD or other international human rights mechanisms, or following up on the recommendations made by UN human rights mechanisms to States in regard to implementation of the rights of PWDs.
 This stream is intended for organizations that are prominent in the disability movement at the country level.
 Because of the importance of joint advocacy at this level, only coalitions of three or more organizations will be funded.
 Applicant organizations should be disabled persons organizations (DPOs), while partner organizations can be either DPOs or other civil society organizations active in the promotion of human rights.
 National Coalition grants are two-year grants ranging between USD 30,000-$50,000 per year for two years (USD 60,000 - 100,000 over the course of two years) which support activities under the following priority areas:

 Development of a national platform to work on:

-- Production of and follow up of a report to be submitted to other UN human rights monitoring mechanisms such as the Universal Periodic Review (UPR) of the Human Rights Council or to other Committees of Experts from other human rights treaties.
+4. Production of and/or follow up to reports submitted to other UN human rights monitoring mechanisms such as the Universal Periodic Review (UPR) of the Human Rights Council or to other Committees of Experts from other human rights treaties

 DRF supports projects that demonstrate a clear ability and commitment to contribute to the advancement of the human rights of persons with disabilities.
 Grants provide one- or two-year, project-specific support.
 Cross-disability and other partnerships in-country are strongly encouraged, as are projects which address particularly marginalized sectors of the disability community.